bbest/dissertation/dissertation.md

 Introduction
 ============

-Modern conservation of marine megafauna is dependent upon prioritizing areas within the context of a changing climate and increasing array of human activities.
+Successful conservation of marine megafauna is dependent upon identifying times and places of greatest use, within the context of a changing climate and increasing array of human activities.
 Concurrent with a rise in conflicting human uses has been a rapid decline in overall marine biodiversity and ecosystem services (Butchart et al., 2010; B. S. Halpern et al., 2008; Worm et al., 2006, 2009).
 In response, recent calls for holistic management practices, such as ecosystem-based management and marine spatial planning, are encouraging multi-species, multi-sector approaches (L. B. Crowder et al., 2006; L. Crowder & Norse, 2008; Dahl, Ehler, & Douvere, 2009; F. Douvere, 2008; Foley et al., 2010; B. S. Halpern, McLeod, Rosenberg, & Crowder, 2008; Lubchenco & Sutley, 2010; US Commission on Ocean Policy, 2004).
 For these applications I’ll be focusing on marine spatial planning of cetaceans, but methods will be transferable to other marine megafauna.

 In the US, marine mammals are legally protected through the Marine Mammal Protection Act and 22 are listed as threatened or endangered so are covered by The Endangered Species Act.
 Human activities that pose threats include: fishing bycatch or prey depletion (Laist et al. 2001), ship strikes (Weilgart 2007), anthropogenic noise (O’Shea and Brownell Jr. 1994; Aguilar et al. 2002), pollution of oil or bioaccumulating contaminants (Learmonth et al. 2006; Alter et al. 2010), and global climate change (Dolman et al. 2009).
 Relocating potentially harmful human activities away from known cetacean distributions is generally the safest and simplest way to minimize risk (Redfern et al. 2006).

 <a name="fig_crowder_resolving_2006"></a>